New music, ride details revealed for Tiana’s Bayou Adventure at Disneyland

 Blanchard, who played Louis the Alligator’s trumpet parts in the film, is working with Disney on the music for the queue.

-“Terence is working with us to select songs from “The Princess and the Frog,” as well as iconic themes from New Orleans,” Carmen Smith, Senior Vice President, Creative Development at Disney, wrote in a blog post on Disney’s website.
+“Terence is working with us to select songs from ‘The Princess and the Frog,’ as well as iconic themes from New Orleans,” Carmen Smith, senior vice president of creative development at Disney, wrote in a blog post on Disney’s website.

 Disney also announced “brand-new Audio-Animatronics” will be featured in the attraction, including Prince Naveen’s brother, Ralphie, who will be shown playing drums in a scene.